NM-Games/super-splash-bros-2/README.md

 - **Exclusive Platform**
   This power-up creates a special platform underneath the performer for 10 seconds.
 And only the performer can collide with it!
 Other players will fall right through it.
   - This power-up requires the player to be in the air, otherwise it will not activate.
+  - [+] When activating this power-up, the player immediately stops moving, making it a great way to escape water.
   - [+] Enjoy the enemies trying to get you off, since the friction on exclusive platforms is higher.
   - [-] Exclusive platforms give no warning before they disappear.
 - **Infinite Rockets**
-  This power-up does exactly what it says: it grants the performer an infinite amount of rockets for 5 seconds!
-Also, the rocket fire cooldown is reduced from 5 seconds to 0,25 seconds.
+  This power-up does exactly what it says: the performer will automatically fire an infinite amount of rockets for 5 seconds!
+Also, the rocket fire cooldown is reduced from 5 seconds to 0,2 seconds.
-  - [+] Enemies have to be very cautious when someone is firing 20 times faster.
+  - [+] Enemies have to be very cautious when someone is firing 25 times faster.
   - [-] You have to be careful around fish and force fields, because that is very dangerous for you.
   - [-] When the power-up ends, you have to regenerate your rockets from zero.